-The Perseid shower technically started about two weeks ago, but the largest number of comets will start to fall in the latter half of this week.
+The Perseid shower technically started around July 14, but the largest number of comets will start to fall in the latter half of this week.
 During its peak, stargazers will be able to see 40 – 50 meteors per hour.

 Hate waking up early?
 No worries—the showers will also be active in evening hours, but at a much lower rate.
 However, evenings are the most opportune time to spot an earthgrazer — a rare, low-flying meteor that traverses horizontally across the horizon.